anandprems/anandprems/README.md

 **About my hobbies,**

-*YouTuber (Recently)
+* YouTuber (Recently)

-*Scribbling (in Tamil i call it as KIRUKKAL)
+* Scribbling (in Tamil i call it as KIRUKKAL)

-*Cooking (sometimes feedback makes me budding chef too)
+* Cooking (sometimes feedback makes me budding chef too)

-*during pandemic time its full time with my son (literally he is not leaving me alone)
+* during pandemic time its full time with my son (literally he is not leaving me alone)

-*last but not the least music lover (especially OSTs or in local we call it as BGMs)
+* last but not the least music lover (especially OSTs or in local we call it as BGMs)

 and lastly driving out with my family

+**About my goal / ambition / Wish (Aasai),**

+* Special word before my name - "Dr."

+* One unique book with good recognition, in Data Science related

+* Online Mentor for courses like in Udemy (Atleast one course related to Data Science)

+* Abroad visit exclusively for education related excluding family trip thats another goal

+* One lovely house with one car

+* lastly a good father and a good family man to be happy and to make happy

 **Some points to be added,**